intel-lab-lkp/linux/Documentation/trace/kprobetrace.rst

   $retval	: Fetch return value.(\*2)
   $comm		: Fetch current task comm.
   +|-[u]OFFS(FETCHARG) : Fetch memory at FETCHARG +|- OFFS address.(\*3)(\*4)
+  (STRUCT*)FETCHARG->FIELD[->FIELD] : If BTF is supported, typecast FETCHARG to
+                  a pointer to STRUCT and then derference the pointer defined by ->FIELD.
   \IMM		: Store an immediate value to the argument.
   NAME=FETCHARG : Set NAME as the argument name of FETCHARG.
   FETCHARG:TYPE : Set TYPE as the type of FETCHARG.
 Currently, basic types